nus-cs3281/2019/students/ronakLakhotia/resume.md

     - Worked in a group of five students to develop a Tetris game-playing agent using genetic algorithm.
     - Practised Feature Engineering to come up with optimal weights for the Tetris agent.
     - Cleared upto 1 million lines each time the game was simulated.
     - Project Report can be found [here](https://github.com/RonakLakhotia/CS3243-TetrisAI/blob/master/Report.pdf).
 - Learned concepts of histogram equalization, noise removal, epipolar geometry, structure from motion and more in CS4243.
     - Worked on a project in a group of four students to study the 3D trajectory of a tennis ball.
+    - Came up with heuristics like pixel values of the ball to design the tracking algorithm.
     - Populated results of the ball tracking algorithm as it was tracked from different camera angles.
-    - Project details can be found [here](https://github.com/RonakLakhotia/table-tennis-ball-trajectory).
+    - Project details can be found [here](https://github.com/RonakLakhotia/table-tennis-ball-trajectory) and you can view the results [here](https://amrut-prabhu.github.io/table-tennis-ball-trajectory/).

 ## Co-Curricular Activities